 - great historical list of Studio/Singer/Knitmaster machines and accessories here.

-- Info on Knitmaster range of machines and accessories can be found here.
+- Info on Knitmaster range of machines and accessories can be found here and here.

 - Brother range can be found here and thoughts on range of Brother machines here.